JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 1. **Focus on distributions rather than point estimates of the posterior's mean or mode.** We are often interested in the distribution of the parameters and a focus on a single parameter estimate will understate the risk distribution.
 2. **Model flexibility.** A Bayesian model can be as simple as an ordinary linear regression, but as complex as modeling a full insurance mechanics.
-3. **Simpler mental model.** Fundamentally, Bayes' theorem could be distilled down to an approach where you count the ways that things could occur and update your beliefs accordingly.
+3. **Simpler mental model.** Fundamentally, Bayes' theorem could be distilled down to an approach where you count the ways that things could occur and update the probabilities accordingly.
-4. **Explicit Assumptions.**: Enumerating the random variables in your model and explicitly parameterizing prior beliefs avoids ambiguity of the assumptions inside the statistical model.
+4. **Explicit Assumptions.**: Enumerating the random variables in your model and explicitly parameterizing prior assumptions avoids ambiguity of the assumptions inside the statistical model.

 ## Challenges with the Bayesian Approach